 Almine Rech Paris is delighted to present Still Life, a group exhibition exploring the timeless genre, featuring works by the modern masters Alexander Calder, Maria Lassnig, Pablo Picasso, and Tom Wesselmann.

-With extant works dating as far back as ancient Egypt, still life painting was formalised by a set of structures during the Renaissance period and has remained its own significant class ever since.
-Typically depicting inanimate objects in careful arrangement usually upon a table or other flat surface, still life painting allows the artist a unique opportunity to test formal practices and experiment with light, shadow, and realistic accuracy.
-Beginning in the late nineteenth century artists began to reconsider the strictures imposed upon still life painting.
-Through works by Alexander Calder, Maria Lassnig, Pablo Picasso, and Tom Wesselmann Still Life will highlight several of the Modernists who led the way in breaking from the genre’s long-established traditions.
+With extant works dating as far back as ancient Egypt, still life painting was formalized by a set of structures during the Renaissance period, and has remained its own significant class ever since.
+Typically depicting inanimate objects in careful arrangement usually upon a table or other flat surface, still life allows the artist a unique opportunity to test formal practices and experiment with light, shadow, space, composition, and perspective.
+Beginning in the late nineteenth century artists began to reconsider the strictures imposed upon still life painting, and by the twentieth century the idea of still life itself had morphed in surprising ways.

 Text by Jessica Holmes.
 Courtesy Almine Rech.